Jaebjoo/studio/S6Documentation.md

 * **Meeting Summaries** Meeting notes are being made and the Teams Board has been updated accordingly to reflect this.

 **It is imperative that documentation is left for future DevOps Team Members to follow.**

+We have reorganised the file system so that documentation can be easily archived and also retrieved when necessary.
+PC Maintenance records have been updated to a OneNote document so that previous maintenance work can be viewed and compared easily.

+Azure Resources OneNote document has also been created to record the individual resources that are being created on Azure.
+Details are logged about the resource's owner, purpose, IP and other relevant information.

+We have done a better job of documenting Proposals and Reports so that other members are able to see a summary of the jobs being done and completed as well as keeping a record for managers to refer to in the future.